R-Cardenas/uea-website/content/publication/somatic_variant/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
 summary: Following the sample QC, our somatic pipeline can be performed on tumor-normal matched samples.
-Samples are analysed using Sanger's variant pipelines for exome (cgpWXS) or whole-genome sequencing (cgpWGS) in addition our inhouse pipeline that utlises Mutect2 and the GATK workflow tools.
+Samples are analysed using Sanger's variant pipelines for exome (cgpWXS) or whole-genome sequencing (cgpWGS) in addition our in-house pipeline that utlises Mutect2 and the GATK workflow tools.

 tags:
 - pipelines